 Phasecraft is a quantum software company whose goal is to get the most out of near-term quantum computers.
 One of our areas of focus is designing efficient quantum algorithms for solving hard problems in materials science.
 Phasecraft use our expertise in the theory of quantum computing to solve the hardest problems in this area.
-Our work on the Innovate UK project ranges from underpinning http://phluxtechnology.com quantum hardware platform.
+Our work on the Innovate UK project ranges from underpinning mathematics through to developing software on the Rigetti quantum hardware platform.